siva82kb/monalysa/README.md

 # monalysa

-A python-based movement analysis library.
+A unified library for carrying out quantitative movement analysis.